jeannamatthews-classes/group-project-emr-pa/README.md

 - go back to root (../..)
 - run "npm run dev:backend" to start up backend
 - run "npm run dev:frontend" to start up frontend

+## Start up prisma
+- Make sure you have ran "npm run db:up"
+- Navigate to apps/backend and run "npx prisma migrate dev --name init"
+- Then run "npm run prisma:studio" this opens up prisma studio where you can view db.
+(Never manually edit db, editing types etc)
+- Look up how to use prisma studio

+### Optional (create a table, migrate and add some info) only for Database team
+- First make sure prisma is installed in vscode extensions
+- Open schema.prisma in prisma file
+- create a table eg model firstTable {<br>
+  id    Int    @id @default(autoincrement())<br>
+  email String @unique<br>
+  name  String?<br>
+}<br>
+- run "npm run prisma:migrate or npx prisma migrate dev --name any-comment-you-want"
+- run "npm run prisma:studio" again
+- check migrations folder, should see some sql code and a migration toml file, commit the folder
+- Learn some prisma, or how to write raw sql using prisma (writing raw sql is typically not recommended but can be useful).